tigys599/farmStand/README.md

 # farmStand
 Learning the basics of MongoDB

+Having mongoDB downloaded is required for this to work!

+the default listening port is set to 3000, but can be changed in the index.js file in the root folder of the application.

 To use this interface run the 'npm install' command from in the dir the with the package.json file